Electricity Facts Label (EFL)

 Read More about Shopping For Your Best Electricity Deal?
 Know Your Usage

-Tiered rate and bill credit plans are all the rage in Texas.
-Most Retail Electricity Providers (REPs) offer at least a few of these plans.
+Bill credit electricity plans are among the most popular in Texas.
 These are the electricity rates that look amazingly low at the advertised rate of 1000 or 2000 kWh.
-But dig into the details and you may find your usage level would pay a higher price per kilowatt hour than you expected.
+But dig into the details and you may find you’re paying a higher price per kilowatt hour than you expected.
 We call these plans a Texas teaser rate.
+And while they can be good for some consumers, they can be a big red flag for others.

-Read More about Tiered Rate & Bill Credit Electricity Plans – How to Sniff Out a Texas Teaser Rate
+Read More about Bill Credit Electricity Plans – Texas Teaser Rate or Good Deal?

 If you are shopping for electricity based on the advertised rate or one of the three electricity rates shown on the Electricity Facts Label, stop.
 You might pick the electricity company advertising the lowest rate based on 500 kWh, 1000 kWh or 2000 kWh.
 But you could soon discover it’s not as straight forward as you’d hoped.
 Because unless you read the find print you may choose the wrong plan.